jesse-spevack/stimulating_events/README.md

   console.log("Hello, Stimulus!")
 }
 ```

-Open developer tools and click on teh console in your web browser.
-When you first load the dropdown page, you should see the message.

-At this point our controller does not do much and our dropdown is in a frozen state.
-It does not yet let users pick items.
-We can add a modern feel to this by styling the dropdown.
-We'll want the item that a user is mousing over to be highlighted.
-We'll also want the text of our button to change when the user selects and item.
-Finally, clicking the button should open or close the list of selectable items.

 To achieve this, we have some Tailwind css classes that define styles we'd like to apply to elements on our page using the class attribute.
 Stimulus lets us refer to CSS classes by logical naming using a combination of data attributes and controller properties.
 We type `data-<the controller name>-class="<the css class to apply>"`.